GluuFederation/docs-clustermgr-prod/beta/source/authentication/index.md

 # Authentication
-There are two ways to login to Cluster Manager:
+There are two ways to log in to Cluster Manager:

-1. Local authentication using the default admin user;
+1. Local authentication using the default admin user
-1. Authentication against your Gluu Server(s) using oxd.
+1. Authentication against your Gluu Server(s) using oxd

 Local authentication is configured during [installation](../installation/index.md#create-credentials).
 For ongoing use, we recommend using oxd to leverage your Gluu Server for authentication and single sign-on (SSO).